AzharMobeen/Az-Cheat-Sheets/Kubernetes.md

 * In K8s we have two type of services
     -   External Service (Accible outside k8s cluster like Rest APP pod)
     -   Internal Service (Accible only within k8s cluster like DB pod)
+* Types:
+    -   ClusterIP : `It's default type and It's accessible only within cluster level.
+No External trafic can communicate with this service.
+    -   NodePort  : `It's a extension of ClusterIP and it's allow external trafic to communicate with pod but with fixed port, it's not secure becuase we are opening service communication for externals.
+NodePort we need to mention in the service.yml and it's range is 30000 to 32767.
+    -   LoadBalancer: `It's a extension of NodePort and it's give better option to allow external trafic to access servic.
+When we create LoadBalancer service type then ClusterIP & NodePort Services will be created automatically.
+It's for native cloud platforms.
 ##### Ingres (ing):
 * It's a abstract layer for service component, to resolve domain name into IP
 * For public IP's or domain name, first request will go to ingress component.